Exabyte-io/documentation/docs/collaboration/ui/teams-explorer.md

 # Create or Delete Teams

-The action of creating or deleting Teams from the corresponding parent Organization, which can be performed by the organizational Owner or Administrators under the currently-discussed Teams Explorer interface, is explained [here](../actions/organization/create-delete-team.md).
+The action of creating or deleting Teams from the corresponding parent Organization, which can be performed by the organizational Owner or Administrators, is explained [here](../actions/organization/create-delete-team.md).